-The business structure that is chosen influences regular day-to-day operations, taxes and personal liability.
-In the earlier article, we discussed the types of business structures permitted in India and in this write-up, we would discuss the factors one must consider to choose a business structure that gives the business the right balance of legal protections and benefits.
+The business structure that is chosen influences regular day-to-day operations, taxes, and personal liability.
+In the earlier article, we discussed the types of business structures permitted in India and in this write-up, we will discuss the factors one must consider to choose a business structure that gives the business the right balance of legal protections and benefits.

-The right business structure affects the goals of the entity and also affects one’s ability to raise funds, paperwork that needs to be filed and the personal liability of an individual.
-Choosing wisely may avoid unnecessary conversions in future and may save on tax implications due to the restrictions based on the location or in general.
-A brief overview of different structures are as follow:
+The right business structure affects the goals of the entity and also affects one’s ability to raise funds, the paperwork that needs to be filed and the personal liability of an individual.
+Choosing wisely may avoid unnecessary conversions in the future and may save on tax implications due to the restrictions based on the location or in general.
+A brief overview of different structures is as follow:

 Factors to weigh before choosing a Business Structure

 While one can opt for any of the above business models to start a business, there are certain factors to consider before choosing a business structure.
-Following are some aspects that must be thought over:
+The following are some aspects that must be thought over:

 Continuity of Existence